centreon/centreon-documentation/en/integrations/stream-connectors/sc-splunk-events.md

 ### In Splunk

 You'll need to create a specific HTTP Event Collector for Centreon by following the [official documentation of Splunk](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
-You can also use a existing HTTP Event Collector and create a specific **Metrics Index** for the Centreon Stream Splunk Connector.
+You can also use a existing HTTP Event Collector and create a specific **Events Index** for the Centreon Stream Splunk Connector.

 ### In Centreon